 Paying for Courses

+Tuition is due by the first day of classes each semester.
 Paying for your online courses is an efficient and streamlined process.
-Simply log into myPurdue, the University’s portal system, and you can pay online using American Express, MasterCard, Discover and Visa (with an added 2.75 percent convenience fee for credit card payments).
+Simply log into myPurdue, the University's portal system, and you can pay online using American Express, MasterCard, Discover and Visa (with an added 2.75 percent convenience fee for credit card payments).
 You also may pay by electronic check or bank transfer, with no additional charge.

-If you’re enrolling in the fall or spring, you can sign up for a payment plan to avoid making one large payment each semester.
-You’ll be charged 25 percent of your tuition and fees when you enroll, as well as 8 percent APR on the amount deferred.
-You’ll then pay off the balance in three equal payments over the course of the semester.
+You can sign up for a payment plan to avoid making one large payment each semester.
+You'll be charged 25 percent of your tuition and fees when you enroll, as well as 8 percent APR on the amount deferred.
+You'll then pay off the balance in three equal payments over the course of the semester.

 - Full name of the student and his/her Purdue University ID (PUID) number